(Seasons 1-5a spoilers ahead)

 But Walt is the protagonist, and anyone who impedes the protagonist is someone the viewer should hate

 At first glance, this seems like a really good explanation.
-It makes Walt’s shitty personality a non-factor, which is the main thing he has working against him vs. Skyler.
+It makes Walt’s sociopathy a non-factor, which is the main thing he has working against him vs. Skyler.
 It also appeals to a broad sense of psychology and TV tropes, which all sounds very important and intelligent, thus making the explanation, by association, also seem very important and intelligent.

 The only problem is, if you take a couple seconds to really think about it, it’s probably the worst reasoning you could possibly give.